nmalk/liri-node-app/README.md

 ## What it is
 * LIRI is a command line node app that takes in parameters and gives you back data using API requests.
-* Users will be able to search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+* Users will be able to search Spotify for songs and OMDB for movies.

 ## Instaling